Create and manage target group

 -

-In the popup, enter the confirmation text and click the [Delete] button.
+In the popup, enter the confirmation phrase and click Delete.

 Configure listener connection